malirod/cpputils/README.md

 ## Integration

-`Dockerfile` creates build environment from the scratch.
+`Dockerfile-initial` creates build environment from the scratch.
 It should be built manually and pushed to DockerHub

 `Dockerfile-travis` is used by Travis.
-It's based on pre-built image from `Dockerfile` on DockerHub
+It's based on pre-built image from `Dockerfile-initial` on DockerHub

 ### Create docker image

-**Dockerfile-dev-base**: base image, which contains basic env setup (compiler, build tools)
+**Dockerfile-dev-base**: base image, which contains basic environment setup (compiler, build tools)

 `docker build -t cpp-dev-base -f tools/Dockerfile-dev-base .`